zvdas/3DModelApp/procedure.md

 Objective : MongoDB connection to the current Angular app will be made with Node.js Express.

 Steps:
-1. Create a folder called mongodb to store the backend files & folders.
+1. Create a folder called mongodb-nodejs to store the backend files & folders.

 2. Initialize the directory by typing the following command npm init -y